DaveBatton/iOS-SDK/README.md

 ***Features***

-- To sign In using your Touch ID.
+- To sign In this App using your Touch ID.

 - Using Apple Pay for ship-to-home or pickup-in-store.